Aymeric Laporte: Style of play

 Laporte usually plays as a left-sided centre-back.
 Spanish football journalist Guillem Balagué described Laporte as a "centre-back who can play from the back and is strong", adding that "he is certainly a powerful defender".
 He is also known for his passing ability.

 Personal life

 He is the second son of Lionel and Marie-José Laporte, both from Agen.
 His father worked in a supermarket while his mother was a hairdresser.
 His younger brother Léo Laporte is also a professional footballer.
 His paternal grandfather Pierre was a rugby player, while his maternal grandfather Jacques played tennis at a local level.

-He is married to professional dancer and former Bilbao Basket cheerleader Sara Botello (born in Bilbao with roots in Vilardevós in the province of Ourense, the same origins as Laporte's international teammate Dani Vivian).
+He is married to professional dancer and former Bilbao Basket cheerleader Sara Botello.
+She was born in Bilbao with Galician roots.
 They were married in June 2023 and have two daughters, born in 2021 and 2024.